matthewcrews/blog/content/blog/2020-12-14-mathematical-planning-with-machine-learning-models-part-1.md

 ## A Simple Heuristic

 We decide to prioritize pizza because it makes the most money, then tacos, then burgers.
 We pack for 900 pizza orders because that's the average demand.
 With the remaining space, we pack tacos until we meet the average daily demand.
-If there is any room leftover we will pack some burgers.
+If there is any room leftover, we will pack some burgers.
 Given the dimensions of our food, the result comes to 900 pizzas, 466 tacos, and 0 burgers.
-This makes sense to us since we have much less space than we did before and we thought we may have to drop a food item from the menu.
+This makes sense to us since we have much less space than we did before, and we thought we may have to drop a food item from the menu.
 If we run the numbers, we expect to make $2,668.50 per day... or do we?

 The important nuance to this problem is that this plan was made using the average demand.
 Half of the time the demand is higher, half of the time the demand is lower.
 On days where the demand for pizza is greater than 900, we would not be able to capture that additional revenue anymore because we do not have enough inventory.
-At the same time, when the demand for pizza is below 900, we loose out on the possibility we could have sold more of other foods had they been in stock.
+At the same time, when the demand for pizza is below 900, we lose out on the possibility we could have sold more of other foods had they been in stock.
 We would like to get some idea of what the actual revenue value we should expect.
 Fortunately there is a tool for this, [Monte Carlo Simulation](https://en.wikipedia.org/wiki/Monte_Carlo_method).

 ## Monte Carlo Simulation

 Monte Carlo simulation is conceptually simple, you can get an idea for the shape of a distribution (in our case expected revenue) by sampling from it many times and then computing descriptive statistics.
 Our hope is to find what the average revenue is expected to be.

 > **Note**: I encourage people to read up on Monte Carlo.
-I do not have the space here to provide an exhuastive explantion.
+I do not have the space here to provide an exhaustive explanation.
 To my Statistician readers, I know I am glossing over details.
 I am trying to provide an engaging example without intimidating readers with mathematical rigor.

 Now, if you can remember your course on probability distributions, you may remember that the arrival rate of customers can be modeled by a [Poisson Distribution](https://en.wikipedia.org/wiki/Poisson_distribution).
 We will assume that this is a valid distribution to model the demand that we see at our food cart.
 Part of what makes this distribution easy to work with is that it takes a single parameter, $\lambda$.
 The $\lambda$ is easy to calculate, it is the mean of the data.
-Therefore we say that pizza demand is a Poisson distribution with a $\lambda$ of 900.0 or in math notation:
+Therefore, we say that pizza demand is a Poisson distribution with a $\lambda$ of 900.0 or in math notation:

 $$\text{PizzaDemand} \sim Poisson(\lambda = 900 )$$